 Marble is a highly desired and luxurious stone that many homeowners will install in their home.
 Marble is used for countertops, flooring, and bathroom siding.
 Marble has that white stone with those black streaks can make any room look elegant.
 Yet, as beautiful as marble is, it is also one of the more demanding natural stones you can install inside your home.
 Marble is vulnerable to acidic substances and is prone to etching.
 To prevent your marble from decaying before your eyes, it is essential to properly maintain the stone.
-Heart of Texas Chem-Dry LLC will share how to properly maintain and extend the life of your marble.
+Heart of Texas Chem-Dry will share how to properly maintain and extend the life of your marble.

 Daily Marble Care Needs

 To begin, it is important to never leave spills or place food directly on the surface of the marble.
 Always use coasters and plates for food and wipe the counter top clean as soon as a spill occurs.
 Marble is truly a bad stone for meal prep areas as you never want citrus fruits, soda, coffee, vinegar or juice to ever make contact with the surface.
 Also you will want to avoid placing hot drinks or pans on top of the countertops as the heat can melt down the marble’s protective layer.